 This tip is connected to the previous point above: In order to build your credibility, you have to update your social media profiles regularly so they reflect your current activities and provide valuable information.

-You want your profile to be a place which any company or potential customer can visit and find out all of the relevant information they’d want to create or continue a relationship with you.
+You want your profile to be a place that any company or potential customer can visit and find out all of the relevant information they’d want to create or continue a relationship with you.
 Make sure you are easily accessible, too.

 It’s also important to ensure your profile picture looks professional and makes a good impression on potential prospects.
 Before you upload your image, ask yourself if you look like someone you’d want to do business with.
 Last but not least, make sure your profile picture is aligned with your company values.